 Environmental Studies encourages and supports students who consider pursuing environmental field studies programs and research opportunities beyond the limitations of our own curriculum.
-Environmental Studies is proud to be affiliated with a large number of colleges and universities which offer academic credit to students while they participate in environmentally related field studies opportunities across the county and around the world.
+Environmental Studies is proud to be affiliated with a large number of non-UCEAP programs, colleges, and universities which offer academic credit to students while they participate in environmentally related study abroad and field studies opportunities across the county and around the world.

 The following is a list of some of the different and popular programs past majors have participated in and have received and applied academic credit towards their major requirements.
 This list is not exhaustive, and there many other programs available.
-Students should meet with the Environmental Studies Academic Coordinator before applying to ensure they can receive credit.
-Questions about the program should be directed to the specific program directly.
+Students should meet with the Environmental Studies Advising Team before applying to ensure they can receive credit.
+Questions about specific programs should be directed to the host project/program organization or school directly.

 sfs